 The awe-inspiring beauty of this vast region is unique in the world.
 On this incredible journey, you will forge lasting friendships with your fellow travelers— sharing campfire stories under a blanket of endless stars, finding inspiration while trekking through mountain aspen groves bursting with Fall colors.
 The desert sunsets that fill the endless skyline and illuminate the twisting sandstone formations will call you back to these special places for years to come.

 In order to deepen your experience abroad, you may elect to enroll in college-level courses while participating on the Colorado River Basin Gap semester program.
-Those who enroll in an optional course will be invoiced an additional $1,800 on top of the land cost, for up to 20 college credits.
+Those who enroll in an optional course will be invoiced an additional fee top of the land cost, for up to 16 college credits.
 To learn more, click here.

-Students who take courses for-credit will receive a transcript from our School of Records after successful completion of the program.
+Students who take courses for-credit will receive an official transcript from a School of Record after successful completion of the program.

-Through our School of Records, you may take the following courses for-college credit:
+Through our Schools of Record, you may take the following courses for-college credit:

 See full Course Offering descriptions.